Regulations concerning the protection of banknotes and coins Overview of regulations

 The European Central Bank (ECB) has also adopted rules on the permissibility of euro banknote reproductions, the most recent version of which can be found in Bundesbank Notice No 3001/2021.
 Under these rules, reproductions of euro banknotes are only permissible either if they comply with certain criteria specifically set out by the ECB Governing Council or if, exceptionally, the ECB or the relevant national central bank, as applicable, gives its consent upon receiving a written request.
 Such consent is conditional upon it not being possible for the reproduction to be mistaken by the general public for a genuine euro banknote.

 - Enquiries relating to the permissibility of banknote reproductions should be sent to the National Analysis Centre for Counterfeit and Damaged Banknotes and Coins.

-- Enquiries relating to Section 128 of the Act on Breaches of Administrative Regulations (Gesetz über Ordnungswidrigkeiten) should be sent to the Munich office of the Directorate General Legal Services.
+- Enquiries relating to Section 128 of the Act on Breaches of Administrative Regulations (Gesetz über Ordnungswidrigkeiten) should be sent to the Directorate General Legal Services.

 Various regulations are currently in force to safeguard regular issue euro coins and German euro commemorative coins.